ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    If the server doesn't have a valid vault connection, then you can't access the Jobs tab.
    {: note}

-4. In the Select Job Task menu, click **Create New MSSQL Job**.
+4. In the Select Job Task menu, click **Create New SQL Server Job**.
-5. In the Connect to MSSQL Server dialog box, provide the following information.
+5. In the Connect to SQL Server dialog box, provide the following information.
+   - In the Instance list, select the SQL Server instance where you want to back up databases.
+   - To connect to the instance using a Windows administrator account, select Windows&reg; authentication.
+   - To connect to the instance using a SQL Server administrator account, select SQL authentication.
-   - In the Database Service Name box, type the database instance.
+   - In the User Name box, type the user name for connecting to the instance.
-   - In the User Name box, type the name of a user who has sysdba privileges.
+   - In the Password box, type the password of the specified user.
-   - In the Password box, type the password for the specified user.
+   - If you selected Windows&reg; authentication, in the Domain box, type the domain of the specified account.
 6. Click **Connect**.
 7. In the Create New Job dialog box, specify the following information.
    - In the Name box, type a name for the backup job.